 If you choose the chemical exfoliation route, look for the following ingredients.

-“This is a gentler option for mature skin, and is a good choice for those with sensitive skin that can’t tolerate AHAs or retinol,” Dr. Papantoniou says.
-Try: Tatcha Rice Polish Foaming Enzyme Powder.
+“This is a gentler option for mature skin and is a good choice for those with sensitive skin that can’t tolerate AHAs or retinol,” Dr. Papantoniou says.
+Try: Tatcha Rice Polish Foaming Enzyme Powder

 Does one method trump the other for aging skin?
 Dr. Papantoniou believes chemical beats out mechanical, hands down.
 “I prefer chemical exfoliation over mechanical for most people — and certainly for more mature skin.
 This is because you can get better results with chemical exfoliation and actually trigger better cell turnover and more improvement in wrinkles and discoloration,” she says.
 Additionally, facial skin becomes more delicate over time, and choosing abrasive materials to exfoliate could compromise the skin’s integrity and cause irritation and inflammation.

 Despite the fact that exfoliation deeply benefits mature skin, there’s no reason to become heavy-handed.
 In fact, over-exfoliating can be counterproductive for mature skin, slowing cell turnover, causing inflammation (which accelerates skin aging), and stripping skin of necessary natural oils.
-Your best bet: If you’re new to an exfoliator, Dr. Papantoniou suggests introducing it as a regular part of your skincare regimen by starting with a weekly session and then building up the frequency as tolerated.
+Your best bet: If you’re new to exfoliation, Dr. Papantoniou suggests introducing it as a regular part of your skincare regimen by starting with a weekly session and then building up the frequency as tolerated.

 How do you know what your skin can stand?
-The fine line between too much and too little can be settled by paying close attention to your skin.
+The determination between too much and too little can be settled by paying close attention to your skin.
 If you find your skin becoming irritated, with persistent flaking, redness, or swelling, tone down the frequency (or take a break altogether) and evaluate what may have caused the issue.

-“Redness and irritation will occur from the use of harsh tools or chemicals, and the overuse of the products,” Dr. Papantoniou warns.
+“Redness and irritation will occur from the use of harsh tools or chemicals and the overuse of the products,” Dr. Papantoniou warns.
 “Remember not to scrub hard.
 Gentle exfoliation will be more effective and better for your skin in the long run.”